 STUDY ABROAD PROGRAM DEVELOPMENT GRANT

 In addition, during year two, funds will be used to lower the student cost during its first year of operation.
 The Senior International Officer (or designated representative of international programs for the institution) will propose one faculty-led program from their institution to be considered for this grant.
 The total amount of the two-year grant will not exceed $6,000.
 A maximum of $4,000 will be allotted for travel expenses to a site visit or professional development opportunity.
 At least $2,000 must be directed to lower overall student cost of the proposed study abroad program.
-Selected institutions will decide whether they would accept the funds as a direct donation, grant or gift.
+Selected institutions will decide whether they would accept the funds as a direct donation, grant or gift (all funds for this grant will be provided in the form of a check from TIEC).

 TIEC reserves the right to deny items in the budget that they deem as an improper use of funds.